-Conspiracy to commit, solicitation of another to commit, aiding or abetting the commission of, or attempting to commit any violation of this Code.
+Complicity is defined as attempting to commit a violation, actively encouraging, and/or assisting another to commit a violation of the Code of Student Conduct.
 This includes, but is not limited to, being present in a residence hall room or with a group of persons where the prohibited use of alcohol or drugs is occurring.
-A student who after having a hearing for any violation of this Code is found not responsible may be found responsible for a violation of the section of the policy "Complicity" policy.
+A student who after having a hearing for any violation of the Code of Student Conduct is found not responsible may be found responsible for a violation of Complicity under the Code of Student Conduct.